lmath56/S3P/greenroom/sentiment/readme.md

     kubectl get svc
     ```

+    You will see the Extrernal IP for both `grafana` and `prometheus-server`

     Prometheus should be configured to scrape metrics from the Kubernetes API server, kubelets, and other components.
 The default Prometheus Helm chart already includes configurations for scraping Kubernetes metrics.

 ## Grafana Setup